Carmen la Griega

 TAKE ME WHERE THERE IS LIFE

-November 2024
+October - November 2024

 The Opening Gallery is pleased to announce TAKE ME WHERE THERE IS LIFE, a solo exhibition of works by Carmen la Griega curated by Sozita Goudouna, PhD.
 Installed across the first floor of 42 Walker St, this survey attempts to provide an in-depth examination of memory, driven by a desire to preserve the individual memory of the artist's father who was suffering from Alzheimer's.
 The artist has explored three approaches to integrating memory into her artistic process that led her to share the process with others facing similar issues.
 She employs watercolors to document her memory, providing a poetic way of seeing reality.
-This artistic approach allows the artist to explore and share different ways of memory through the process of emotion and humor using watercolor.
+This artistic approach allows the artist to explore notions of care and share different ways of memory through the process of emotion and humor using watercolor.

 Carmen la Griega's love for nature and the painting process, drives her to look for ways to communicate and research on graphic ways to communicate symbols that represent the lake, trees, sun, the energy of the water, the light.
 Working with memory not as a past that is lost, not as a body that loses its mind, and not as a body that memory dies, Carmen la Griega aims to maintain the Memory of those who are falling into oblivion.